The-Programming-Squirrel/blog/_posts/2025-01-21-squirrelly-dreams-digital-streams-blog-debuts.md

 In cyber, it's all about accessibility and often, who you know.
 So the community aspects cannot be overlooked here.
 With a budding following on Discord and a social media presence on several popular platforms, there's a space for everybody at this table.
 Hosting discussions, special live events, challenges and labs, study groups, and so much more, The-Programming-Squirrel and it's brand are both a trusted source for cyber resources and a candid forum for authentic discourse.
 Join us as we break down barriers, empower ourselves and other to succeed in the cyber industry, and overall \#win at life!

-{% figure caption: "At The-Programming-Squirrel, we want you to be the most confident human possible.
+{% figure caption: "*At The-Programming-Squirrel, we want you to be the most confident human possible.
 Join our community of inspiring and dedicated cyber professionals to reach for your personal best.
-(Source: The-Programming-Squirrel Team & Canva Dream Lab)" label:conference class: "fig-container" %}
+(Source: The-Programming-Squirrel Team & Canva Dream Lab)*" label:conference class: "fig-container" %}
 ![A blonde cyber professional at a technical conference holding an iPad and smiling confidently.](/assets/avatars/female-programmer-conference.jpg)
 {% endfigure %}